Daredevil: Ninja: Plot summary

 It's a fight they seemingly let him win and vanish, at which point he returns home to his apartment and falls asleep in his costume.
-The next morning Matt sees himself wake up in a foreign locale which turns out to be Osaka, in Japan and that he was drugged during his fight which made him pass-out.
-The drug in question is so sophisticated that Matt has been semi-conscious (and behaving normally) for his entire trip to Japan yet can't remember it.
+The next morning Matt sees himself wake up in a foreign locale which turns out to be Osaka, in Japan and that he was drugged during his fight which made him pass out.
+The drug in question is so sophisticated that Matt has been semi-conscious (and behaving normally) for his entire trip to Japan, yet cannot remember it.

 Among his captors he finds Stick's old associate Stone and The Chaste with Trahn being one of them; Stone explains that the Hand is back and that his own group has been severely decimated.
 They needed Daredevil's help and the fighting over Stick's staff was just a means to test Matt's ability as a fighter, to see if he was still strong enough to help them in their mission.

 After reaching an agreement, they next decide to go to The Hand's compound in search of information and encounter a lone ninja who says the “next one” is in New York.
 This compels them to return to New York in America; while doing so they encounter the rest of the Hand, who are suddenly everywhere.
 Matt takes care of the situation by calling the police and the fire department for a distraction.

-On the plane trip back to New York Stone has a telepathic conversation with Matt; he explains that Stick himself was apparently the last in a line of incarnations of a particular great hero of Japan who was capable of wielding a powerful sword, which has now been stolen by the Hand.
+On the plane trip back to New York, Stone has a telepathic conversation with Matt; he explains that Stick himself was apparently the last in a line of incarnations of a particular great hero of Japan who was capable of wielding a powerful sword, which has now been stolen by the Hand.
 The soul of the warrior is now in a new body and if one side has access to both the sword and the warrior could mean disaster.
 The objective now is to find either the Hand or the baby before the former can get to the latter.
 Just as they get off the plane a huge gang of Hand ninjas attack them in the middle of LaGuardia Airport.

 This leads to yet another battle, during which Stone and Trahn make an exit without telling Matt after it is over; more or less using him to fight their battle for them.
 Frustrated, Matt goes home and is not included in what happens next.

 Meanwhile, Trahn and her male associate from The Chaste show up at the orphanage where baby Karen from the Guardian Devil storyline is living and they adopt her.
-The twist is that Stick has been reborn as Karen and they take her with them to watch over and protect.
+Stick has been reborn as Karen, and they take her with them to watch over and protect.